 Such 19th century science-fiction fueled the American public dream of human outposts in space.
 Fiction was a prologue to the spate of space explorations to come nearly 100 years later, kicking off with the Mercury program in 1958.
 Man walked on the Moon on July 20, 1969.
 The Skylab, the first U.S. space station, was put in orbit in 1973.
 Human exploration, be that of far-flung continents by sailing ships or of cosmic realms by robotic rovers, have, typically, been preceded by spell-binding yarns.

-Today, NASA, the aeronautical and space agency, too, is engaging in a kind of storytelling.
+Today, NASA, the American space agency, too, is engaging in a kind of storytelling.
 Since January of last year, its Jet Propulsion Laboratory in Pasadena, California, has brought out a set of attractive posters that paint beguiling vignettes of life off-Earth.
-The creative output of an art team at the J.P.L.—called “The Studio”—their goal is to publicize recent astronomical discoveries made by NASA.
+The creative output of an art team at the J.P.L. called “The Studio,” their goal is to publicize recent astronomical discoveries made by NASA.
 Each celebrates an “exoplanet”—a foreign planet circling a foreign star—an area of research the J.P.L. focuses on.

 On a mauve desert, stands a person in space gear.
 The horizon is near, so near, in fact, that it appears curved.
 It’s ringed by a range of knife-edged blue mountains.
 Two Suns hang in the sky: one persimmon-orange; another, shining white.
-That’s “the land of two Suns,” where one’s shadow will “always have company,” just like Tatooine, the home planet of Luke Skywalker in “Star Wars.”
+That’s “the land of two Suns, where your shadow always has company,” just like Tatooine, the home planet of Luke Skywalker in “Star Wars.”

 That’s the poster that announces the online office of NASA’s “Exoplanet Travel Bureau,” a faux travel agency for promoting tourism to exotic locales in the near and far reaches of space.